 5. The other party needs to accept your request, and once they do, the picture or video will be quickly transferred to their phone.

-Note: the two devices will need to relatively close for Nearby Share to function properly.
-The two gadgets also have to have Bluetooth and locations services enabled.
+Note: the two devices will need to be relatively close for Nearby Share to function properly.
+The two gadgets also have to have Bluetooth and location services enabled.

-Nearby Share is extremely useful is you’re looking to share files in-between two Android devices.
+Nearby Share is extremely useful if you’re looking to share files between two Android devices.
 But if you have to send large files from your Android phone to a desktop or laptop instead, you can learn here how to do that.